-I can tell you the moment it happened.
+I can tell you the moment fawaffle happened.
 We were at the ball field.
 Mr. uglyducklingbakery was flying a kite.
 I had recently discovered the joys of the waffle iron and was contemplating new things to waffle.
-Mr. uglyducklingbakery walked up to me and said, “You know what you need to waffle?
+Mr. uglyducklingbakery walked up to me and said, “You know what you need to waffle next?
 Falafel.
-Do you know what you should call it?
-Fawaffle.”
+And do you know what you should call it?”

 The word really should have been part of the marriage scene in The Princess Bride.
 You know.
 Fawaffle is wot bwings us togeder tooday.

 Falafel is already plural.
 See, it’s like fish.
-One fish, two fish… you know how it goes.
-You use “fishes” when you’re talking about different species of fish, and so you could theoretically use “falafels” when you’re talking about different types of falafel.
+One fish, two fish.
+You know how it goes.
+You use the word “fishes” when you’re talking about different species of fish.
+And you could theoretically use the word “falafels” when you’re talking about different types of deep fried balls made from chickpeas or fava beans.
 Are there even different types of falafel?
 Just don’t do it.

 A little over 25 years ago, I took a year off of school to do a round-the-world trip.
 I was in Israel for what must have been about two months, and I remember the falafel that I probably ate every day when I was in Jerusalem.
 It was stuffed into a pita along with tahini, coleslaw, and french fries.
 Yes, french fries inside the pita.

-I am a bit healthier than I was in my 20’s, and I often serve these fawaffle with sides and other accompaniments that evoke the Middle East.
-Think hummus and/or baba ganoush, roasted beets, olives, and feta cheese.
+I am a bit healthier than I was in my 20’s, and I often serve these falafel waffles with sides and other accompaniments that evoke the Middle East.
+I think of falafel and hummus, baba ganoush, roasted beets, olives, and feta cheese.
 Add some crunch with toasted pine nuts and pomegranate seeds.
 And maybe that sumac sauce from Jerusalem that I rave about.

-(Speaking of pita, I finally had a successful batch, with 9 of 12 forming perfect pockets!)
+Speaking of pita, I finally had a successful batch, with 9 of 12 forming perfect pockets!
+Recipe coming soon…

 - Food processor